Rendering cartoon-like with Ai Toon shader

 Angle Threshold = 0.0

-I had heard that 3D images were also rendered in animation production, so I tried it, but it was a bit different.
-Upon further research, they often use a plug-in called Pencil+.
+I had heard that 3D was also rendered in animation production, so I tried it, but it was slightly different.
+Upon further research, it seems that a plug-in called Pencil+ is often used.

 The article explains how to create the cel-look character with Maya